jkudish/JigoShop-Software-Add-on/README.md

 Changelog
 ===========

+### 2.3
+* Prevent license keys from being used to upgrade more than once, along with necessary API adjustments.
+* Fix a bug where upgrade orders were missing the product id.
+* Properly register/enqueue css stylesheets.
+* Other minor code cleanup/fixes.

 ### 2.2
 * Major rewrite of how upgradable products work.
 If you are relying on the license key based upgrade system you may want to hold-off this update and/or [manually] convert your products to the new system
 * Products can now be configured as an upgrade from and to another product